reactiveui/website/input/docs/handbook/logging/index.md

 "Seriously, another logging framework?".
 The reason RxUI does this itself is for portability - none of the common popular logging frameworks support all of the platforms that ReactiveUI supports, and many are server-oriented frameworks and ill-suited for simple mobile app logging.
-ReactiveUI logging

 ### this.Log() and IEnableLogger